SalomePlatform/yacs/doc/hxx2salome.rst

-Salome component architecture (insights)
+SALOME component architecture (insights)
 ----------------------------------------

-The Salome component architecture is based on  CORBA , and has been optimized for big data transfers.
+The SALOME component architecture is based on  CORBA , and has been optimized for big data transfers.
 The key points of the architecture are:

 * Distributed components with the appearance of proximity.
 There is no difference between local and distant objects, the network exchanges are done by the  CORBA  bus, or MPI or any other protocol, everything being totally transparent for the end user, who just has to call methods on his “apparently local” objects.